 Although chronic disease management has always been a key principle of preventative healthcare, the ability to integrate hardware and software is still a rare feat amongst MedTech startups but one who is delivering on this is Beijing based Dnurse.

 The problem Dnurse is tackling is a significant one.
-China now has 110 million diabetics, 70% of who are still undiagnosed, and 80% of the costs relating to diabetes stem from the treatment of complications arising from the mismanagement of diabetes as opposed to inevitable symptoms.
+China now has 110 million diabetics, 70% of whom are still undiagnosed, and 80% of the costs relating to diabetes stem from the treatment of complications arising from the mismanagement of diabetes as opposed to inevitable symptoms.

-The second innovation at Dnurse is Insulink, an insulin dosage monitor that records insulin dosages before uploading this data to the Dnurse platform, ultimately helping diabetics to efficiently manage their blood glucose levels and treatment routine.
+The second innovation at Dnurse is Insulink, an insulin dosage monitor that records insulin dosages in real time before uploading this data to the Dnurse platform, ultimately helping diabetics to efficiently manage their blood glucose levels and treatment routine.
 Additionally, Insulink generates a data log that is further analysed by the Dnurse IDSS and again pushed to Dnurse users and user nominated doctors.

 To read the latest insurance innovation news and features in Chinese on WeChat visit our page at: